Objective structured clinical examination: Marking

-Candidates Preparation
+Preparation

 Preparing for OSCEs is very different from preparing for an examination on theory.
 In an OSCE, clinical skills are tested rather than pure theoretical knowledge.
 It is essential to learn correct clinical methods, and then practice repeatedly until one perfects the methods whilst simultaneously developing an understanding of the underlying theory behind the methods used.
 Marks are awarded for each step in the method; hence, it is essential to dissect the method into its individual steps, learn the steps, and then learn to perform the steps in a sequence.

 Most hospitals and universities have clinical skills labs where students have the opportunity to practice clinical skills such as taking blood or mobilizing patients in a safe and controlled environment.
 It is often very helpful to practise in small groups with colleagues, setting a typical OSCE scenario and timing it with one person role playing a patient, one person doing the task and if possible, one person either observing and commenting on technique or even role playing the examiner using a sample mark sheet.
 Many OSCE textbooks have sample OSCE stations and mark sheets that can be helpful when studying in the manner.
 In doing this the candidate is able to get a feel of running to time and working under pressure.

 In many OSCEs the stations are extended using data interpretation.
 For example, the candidate may have to take a brief history of chest pain and then interpret an electrocardiogram.
 It is also common to be asked for a differential diagnosis, to suggest which medical investigations the candidate would like to do or to suggest a management plan for the patient.

 The peer-assisted mock OSCE improved tutee confidence, reduced the anxieties associated with OSCEs, and improved candidate confidence for OSCE.